MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.ServiceAnnouncement/Get-MgBetaServiceAnnouncementMessageAttachment.md

 ## SYNOPSIS
 Read the properties and relationships of a serviceAnnouncementAttachment object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgServiceAnnouncementMessageAttachment](/powershell/module/Microsoft.Graph.Devices.ServiceAnnouncement/Get-MgServiceAnnouncementMessageAttachment?view=graph-powershell-1.0)

 ## SYNTAX